Adventure Motorcycle Tours – Transylvania Live is a member of Responsible Travel organization.

 When in a museum

 When in a museum first ask if it is permitted to take photographs.
 Many museums or heritage sites also ask for a small fee if you use your camera or video-recorder.
 Be honest – remember the money is put towards restoration and preservation projects.
-Even though many of the artefacts are openly displayed, please do not touch them to help ensure their longevity.
+Even though many of the artifacts are openly displayed, please do not touch them to help ensure their longevity.

 Lastly, don’t be afraid to ask question and enjoy yourself!